 Each of these images and videos was made in a multi-layered process.
 Some taking moments, some taking years.

-From my earliest days of taking photos I discovered the power of computers to edit and alter images.
+My earliest days of taking photos allowed me to discover the power of the computer to edit and alter images.

-At age thirteen I used the tools made available by Corel to (what I thought) was comic and fascinating effect.
-I altered images of my own and my family's faces, adding features and changing shapes.
+At age thirteen I used the tools made available by Corel to alter images I took with family, adding features and changing shapes and hues.

 After leaving the family home and moving to London I took on photography in a huge way!
 And also editing.
-I received Photoshop Elements with a printer I bought and spent many hours altering the colours of photos I had taken.
-Many of which were photos of myself taken in the lighting booth at the Savoy Theatre.
+I received Photoshop Elements with a printer and spent many hours altering the colours of photos I had taken.
+Many of which were photos of myself taken in the lighting booth at the Savoy Theatre!

 With the kaleidoscope there is one tube and one set of beads.
 These do not alter, but the images do.
 So it is with the pictures in this collection.
-I often start with a single image, perhaps a photo or a drawing, and add filters and bends and reflections to create a wide variety of resulting views.
+I will start with a single image, perhaps a photo or a drawing, and add filters and bends and reflections to create the immense variety of views displayed on this page.